solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

   it('/productpage is available in cluster2', () => helpers.checkURL({ host: 'https://' + process.env.ENDPOINT_HTTPS_GW_CLUSTER1, path: '/productpage', retCode: 200 }));
 })
 EOF
-echo "executing test gloo-mesh-2-0/templates/steps/apps/bookinfo/virtual-destination/tests/productpage-available-secure.test.js.liquid" mocha ./test.js --retries=50 --bail 2> /dev/null || exit 1
+echo "executing test procs/gloo-mesh-2-0-eks-and-openshift/build/templates/steps/apps/bookinfo/virtual-destination/tests/productpage-available-secure.test.js.liquid" mocha ./test.js --timeout 5000 --retries=50 --bail 2> /dev/null || exit 1
 -->

-But if you try to access it from the first cluster, you can see that you now get the `v3` version of the `reviews` service (red stars).
+Now, if you try to access it from the first cluster, you can see that you now get the `v3` version of the `reviews` service (red stars).

 This diagram shows the flow of the request (through both Istio ingress gateways):